precice/precice.github.io/pages/docs/installation/installation-source-configuration.md

 ## Using presets

 preCICE offers a range of CMake configuration presets, which all use the build directory `build`.
+These presets adjust flags, build type, link-time optimizations, assertions, and more.
+You can combine presets with other CMake arguments such as `-DCMAKE_INSTALL_PREFIX=...`.

 To see all available presets use: